kubernetes-retired/external-storage/CONTRIBUTING.md

 1. Fork the desired repo, develop and test your code changes.
 1. Submit a pull request.

-### Adding dependencies

-If your patch depends on new packages, add that package with [`godep`](https://github.com/tools/godep).
-Follow the [instructions to add a dependency](https://github.com/kubernetes/kubernetes/blob/master/docs/devel/development.md#godep-and-dependency-management).
+### See also the [Contributing](./docs/README.md#contributing) section of the docs for information on how this repo is structured, how to add a dependency, etc.